-With over 3000 patients successfully healed in the past year, Oronerv and Acidim have shown their effectiveness in varicose veins treatment.
+With over 3000 patients successfully healed in the past year, Oronerv® and Acidim® have shown their effectiveness in treating varicose veins naturally.

 Swollen, twisted blue and purple veins that you can see just under the surface of the skin – that strange, meandering, vine-like growth that looks as if an otherworldly creature has made its way into your body – is really just a varicose vein.

 Are They Just Unsightly, or Do Varicose Veins Signify Other Problems?

 Though many people want to get rid of varicose veins for pure vanity, they can be the result of, or an indication of other, more serious health conditions such as blood clotting, high blood pressure, heart failure, and even skin infections that can occur when the skin begins to break down in and around the affected area of a varicose vein.

 While the most obvious symptoms of varicose veins are the red, purple, or blue swollen and twisted veins visible just under the skin, muscle cramps, burning, and itching can often accompany these unattractive, bulging veins in our body.
 You might also experience mild swelling or just a felling of having ‘heavy’ legs.
 Oddly, there is no comparison between the severity of a varicose vein and the way it looks.
 Some people who have very extreme varicose veins may not have any other health concerns, and those who have a mild varicose vein could have significant problems with their heart, or their cardiovascular system.